MrPatben8/AutoStemReloaded/README.md

 # AutoStemReloaded
 ### Overview
+Convert MP3 files to Traktor STEM files.

 This is the only standalone, 100% free, opensource tool for converting regular mp3 files into Traktor compatible stem files.
 Here you can convert entire music libraries of plain mp3 files into 4 track (drums, bass, vocals & insturmental) stems files for use in DJ software such as Traktor.
 Autostem uses the Spleeter machine learning algorythim and runs locally on your machine, meaning no annoying subscriptions or paywalls.
 It's your computer doing the work.